Houston (singer)

-Houston Edward Summers IV (born October 26, 1983), known mononymously as Houston, is an American former R&B singer, best known for his hit single "I Like That".
+Houston Edward Summers IV (born October 26, 1983), known mononymously as Houston, is an American former R&B singer, best known for his 2004 single "I Like That" (featuring Chingy and Nate Dogg).

-Houston made headlines in 2005 when he attempted suicide in a London hotel room, and later gouged his eye out with a fork on the 13th floor of his hotel building.
+In 2005, Houston attempted suicide in a London hotel room, and later gouged his eye out with a fork on the 1st floor of his hotel building.
 He was subsequently dropped from his contract with Capitol Records.

 Early life

 Summers attended the Academy of Music at Hamilton High School in Los Angeles.
 He would regularly be invited to participate in activities taking place in the school's music academy.
 His management team recorded a videotape of Summers's performances, which they hoped would help the singer land a recording contract.
 He was signed to Capitol Records.

 Career

-Houston's debut single, "I Like That" featuring Chingy and Nate Dogg was released on March 13, 2004, and was a hit, peaking at number three on the US Billboard Hot R&B/Hip-Hop Songs chart and number 11 on both the Billboard Hot 100 and the UK Singles Chart.
+Houston's debut single, "I Like That" featuring Chingy and Nate Dogg was released on March 13, 2004, and was a hit therefore peaking at number three on the US Billboard Hot R&B/Hip-Hop Songs chart and number 11 on both Billboard Hot 100 and the UK Singles Chart.
 His debut and only album, It's Already Written was released on August 10, 2004, being certified gold by the Recording Industry Association of America (RIAA).